s2e-systems/sx127x/README.md

-# SX127x LoRa Transmitter Rust Driver
+# SX127x LoRa Rust Driver

 This is a platform agnostic LoRa interface driver for the Semtech SX127x chips.
 This driver was built using [`embedded-hal`] traits and does not depend on std.

 [`embedded-hal`]: https://docs.rs/embedded-hal/~0.2

-By default the SX1276/7/8 family of chips is generated.
+By default the SX1276/7/8 family of chips is targeted by this library.
 To use the SX1272/3 family enable the *sx1272* feature in your cargo file.

 ## Usage

-To use this driver, import this crate and an `embedded_hal` implementation, create the reset and chip select (NSS) pins and then instantiate the device.
+To use this driver, import this crate and an `embedded_hal` implementation for SPI and Output Pins, create the SPI, reset and chip select (NSS) pins, and then instantiate the device.
 A partial example code could look like this:

 ```rust
 let gpiochip = GpioChip::new(&"/dev/gpiochip0").unwrap();